Trovatella/-Memorie-dal-Villaggio-MSN/articoli/il-giudizio-di-kernel-sulle-chiavi-di-telegram.md

 ## 🐧🎓 Il Giudizio del Kernel

-“Tu che hai chmodato (chmoded) il mondo, ora giudica le permissioni degli uomini.”
+“Tu che hai chmodato il mondo, ora giudica le permissioni degli uomini.”

+(You who have chmodded the world,
+judge the permissions of humankind.
+Every key is a promise,
+every fork a temptation,
+and every backup a covenant with memory.)

 Il Kernel parlò:
 - Chi usa sudo senza sapere, sarà ignorato.